Nin-Onin/islakonek/README.md

 # islakonek
- IslaKonek is a straightforward yet powerful contact management system meticulously crafted using the PHP Laravel framework along with modern CSS frameworks.
-Designed to streamline the process of gathering and managing personal information of the island's residents and detailed data about the island itself, IslaKonek serves as an essential tool for local administration and community management.
+IslaKonek was developed as an individual project for On-The-Job training/Internship to enable the student to learn and utilize Laravel, a robust back-end framework for PHP.
+It is a straightforward yet powerful contact management system meticulously crafted using the PHP Laravel framework, along with modern CSS frameworks and MySQL as the database.
+The main objective was to implement CRUD operations to establish a basic foundation for interacting with the database.